amplication/docs/docs/about/index.md

 ## Open Source and Commercial Offerings

-Amplication is proud to offer the free version of its Node.js application generation tools as open-source software and free for all to use.
-This ensures that developers can freely access, modify, and distribute the source code for their Node.js applications.
+Amplication offers both open-source and commercial solutions for backend service generation.
+The free version of our Node.js application generation tools is available as open-source software, allowing developers to freely access, modify, and distribute the source code.
+In addition, Amplication provides a premium Enterprise plan for its Node.js tools with additional features and support.

-The .NET functionality and the Enterprise Edition is available under a separate licensing model.
+The .NET solution offered by Amplication is not open-source and is currently part of the Enterprise plan.
 For more information regarding the licensing details, please visit our [licensing model](/about/licensing) page.

-We are committed to a policy of complete transparency about our future direction.

 ## How Amplication can help you